LLC and Real Estate: Everything You Need to Know

 Aside from the added financial gains and protections afforded by becoming an LLC, there's also a layer of added credibility and brand protection that comes along with it.
 The labels — like CRS, GRI, etc. — that follow a business name can help usher in a new wave of sales.
 Plus, now that you're an LLC, your business name can't be used by anyone else.

 If you need help understanding how an LLC can benefit your real estate investments, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.